YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 cvfit <- cv.glmnet(x[-testid , ], y[-testid], type.measure = "mae")
 ```

-this time, we need to set our hipper parameter, *λ* that lead to the
+This time, we need to set our hipper parameter, *λ* that lead to the
 minimum mean cross-validated error\*

 <font size="2"> \*[see